Birdseye Speedwell Flower

 • MCPA is not effective against the Speedwells.

-• In the US Xonerate (Amicarbazone) is registered to suppress Speedwell.
+• In the US Xonerate (Amicarbazone) is used to suppress Speedwell.

 • Pylex is registered for post emergent Veronica sp suppression and control in the US.